-San Joaquin General Hospital is actively seeking nurses trained and qualified to work as Sexual Assault Forensic Examiners .
+San Joaquin General Hospital is actively seeking nurses trained by California Medical Clinical Forensic Training Center (CCFMTC) to work as Sexual Assault Forensic Examiners.
 This recruitment is being conducted to fillmultiple Staff Nurse IV -Inpatient per diem positionsfor the Sexual Assault Forensic Examiner (SAFE) Program at San Joaquin General Hospital.

 TYPICAL DUTIES Initiates the nursing process and performs advanced level clinical patient care, including complex and difficult therapeutic measures prescribed by medical authority within the limits of the Nurse Practice Act and department policy; participates in preparation and implementation of written nursing care plans for individual patients.
 Evaluates the total nursing needs of the patient including physical, psychological, spiritual, cultural and socio-economic; participates in planning, coordinating and administering total patient care; evaluates symptoms, reactions, and progress; participates in preparation and implementation of written nursing care plans for individual patients.
 May function as a first-level supervisor in an outpatient clinic or program over para-professional or clerical staff; may select, assign, train, direct, evaluate and discipline staff as appropriate; may participate in the development of unit policies and procedures; may assist with development and maintenance of the department budget; may provide crisis intervention, may consult with therapeutic multi-disciplinary team in reviewing patient progress and success of treatment plans.
 May facilitate insurance billing and other reimbursement-related procedures by processing appropriate paperwork and making necessary internal and external contacts.
 Works with patients and families through teaching, counseling, and other methodology in order to help them understand, cope with, and accept illness, treatment, and therapy; assists in self care strategies.
 Serves as a preceptor for new employees by orienting, teaching, participating in the evaluation process, and by serving as a role model and resource person.
 Maintains record of patient's health care treatment and/or hospital stay; prepares reports and standard forms.
 May function as a charge nurse in an inpatient unit; may assume full responsibility for the supervision of a shift in the absence of a Staff Nurse V or Nursing Department Manager; supervises and assists nursing personnel in the performance of patient care.
 Maintains and updates knowledge base and nursing skills by reading literature, attending workshops, lectures, conferences, and classes as may be required by the Administration of the Department of Health Care Services.
 Participates in the identification of staff development needs for members of the Nursing staff.
 Participates on committees as assigned; may represent the Department of Health Care Services to outside agencies.
 Prepares and presents, within established guidelines, clinical projects as assigned.

-Experience: Two years of progressively responsible experience as a registered nurse in an acute care setting at a level equivalent to a San Joaquin County Staff Nurse III.
+Two years of progressively responsible experience as a registered nurse in an acute care setting at a level equivalent to a San Joaquin County Staff Nurse III.
+Certification :

 Possession of a Mobile Intensive Care Nurse (MICN) certificate, Advanced Cardiac Life Support (ACLS) certificate or state, national, or other types of certification in area of specialty.
 All certifications must be approved by the Administration of the Department of Health Care Services.